Web Analytics

 Iconic Proposals in San Diego

 When people think of San Diego, the historic downtown Gaslamp Quarter with its Victorian buildings and bustling nightlife often springs to mind.
-Iconic locations in the Glaslamp Quarter such as the Yuma Building, or the Gas Lamp sign could be a possibility for a truly San Diego themed proposal.
+Iconic locations in the Gaslamp Quarter such as the Yuma Building, or the Gas Lamp sign could be a possibility for a truly San Diego themed proposal.
 Alternatively there are plenty of restaurants in the area where you could propose over a romantic dinner.

 One of the most iconic buildings in San Diego is the California Tower in Balboa Park, a bell tower with a 100-bell carillon that chimes every 15 minutes.
 It was built for the Panama-California Exposition of 1915-1916 celebrating the completion of the Panama Canal and is a true San Diego landmark.